Heather Dale

 Heather Dale is a Canadian Celtic folk musician, author, entrepreneur, and filker who was inducted into the Canadian Science Fiction and Fantasy Association's Hall of Fame in 2020.
 Much of her music draws on Celtic and Arthurian legend, but she also incorporates influences and instruments from other genres, including world music.
 She runs her own independent record label, Amphis Music, from its office in Toronto, Ontario.

 Personal life

 Heather Dale is the daughter of Peter and Nancy Dale.
 Her mother's family comes from Cornwall, though Dale describes herself as a "Celtic mongrel", with Scottish, Irish, and Welsh ancestry in addition to Cornish.
 She also has "family roots" in the west side of Ottawa.
 As of 2004, Dale was a member of the Toronto/Cornish Association.
-As of August 2020, she was married to a man named Peter.

 She was raised in Scarborough, and graduated from the University of Waterloo with a degree in environmental studies in the early-mid 1990s.

 Dale's musical passion began with taking piano lessons and writing poetry as a child.
 This early exposure led to a familiarity with a wide variety of classical and folk instruments.